Who We Are

 The CPC Women’s Health Resource centers were first organized in January of 1986, when a small nucleus of concerned Northwest Ohio people came together in an attempt to meet the needs of women/couples who were in unplanned pregnancy and were looking for some support and assistance.
 The organizers began with a phone hotline and took calls from women who needed pregnancy testing.
 In July of 1986, the first center was opened in Bryan with Mindy Schaffner, who was then the Williams County Health Commissioner, as the acting director.

 A few months later, Linda Payton became the full-time executive director, and shortly after that, in January of 1987, expanded the ministry to a second office in Wauseon.
 She remained director for 8 months until she married and moved out of the area.
-In September of 1987, Judy Van Wagner became the executive director and remained in that position until January, 2014.
-Mark Pitman assumed the role of director at that time and remains in that position today.
+In September of 1987, Judy Van Wagner became the executive director and remained in that position until the end of December 2013.
+Mark Pitman assumed the role at that time and remains in that position today.

 In December of 1987, the ministry opened a center in Defiance.
-In February of 2013, the ministry expanded again with a center in Napoleon.
+In March of 2000, the ministry became medical facility offering medical services including Limited Obstetrical Ultrasounds.
+February of 2013, the ministry expanded again with a center in Napoleon.

 The free services initially provided were pregnancy testing, material assistance, and spiritual and emotional counsel.
 Over the years, the services have expanded to include limited obstetrical ultrasound, sexually transmitted disease/infection (STD/STI) testing for men and women, Earn While You Learn parenting classes, birthing classes, and breastfeeding classes.
 The ministry is staffed with approximately 100 volunteers, as well as part-time staff.
 Together, they are responsible for the day-to-day operation and providing the services of the ministry.
 Many volunteers also help to keep the operating costs down.